 - Enables secure file transfer.

-- If you wish to discuss Data Safe Haven in more detail, contact the Research IT team.
+- If you wish to discuss Data Safe Haven in more detail, contact the Highly Restricted Data Service (HRDS) team.

 Portable devices and media